nextcloud/docker/README.md

 [![Try in PWD](https://github.com/play-with-docker/stacks/raw/cff22438cb4195ace27f9b15784bbb497047afa7/assets/images/button.png)](http://play-with-docker.com?stack=https://raw.githubusercontent.com/nextcloud/docker/8db861d67f257a3e9ac1790ea06d4e2a7a193a6c/stack.yml)

+# Quick start

+Keep in mind quick start steps are not meant for production use.

+These simplified command lines and Compose files are appropriate for quick testing and learning, but should never be used in production.
+These quick examples lack persistent data storage.
+They also do not take advantage of our deployment-time auto-configuration support.
+Those topics are covered, however, elsewhere in this guide.

 ## Using the `apache` image

+### via `docker run`

 The apache image contains a webserver and exposes port 80.
 To start the container type: